-- Average number of charged EVs.
+• Average number of charged EVs.
 We measure the total number of charged EVs per hour during a day.
 We also measure the CDF of the charge counts of all the EVs.
-We measure this metric to compare the methods' performance in maximizing the service efficiency of all wireless chargers. - Average vehicle flow rate of all road segments.
+We measure this metric to compare the methods' performance in maximizing the service efficiency of all wireless chargers.

+• Average vehicle flow rate of all road segments.
 We measure the average vehicle flow rate of all road segments per hour during a day.
 We measure this metric to compare the methods' performance in avoiding traffic congestion.

-C. Experimental Results
+6.3 Experimental Results

-1) Average Non-charging Time of EVs: Figure 8 shows the average non-charging time of all the EVs per hour under different methods.
-Figure 9 shows the CDF of the non-charging time of each recharge of all the EVs.
-We can see that the results follow: WPT-Opt<Recommend<Baseline.
+6.3.1 Average Non-charging Time of EVs.
+Figure 14 shows the average non-charging time of all the EVs per hour under different methods.
+Figure 15 shows the CDF of the non-charging time of each recharge of all the EVs.
+We can see that during most hours in Figure 14 and for most recharges in Figure 15, the results follow: WPT-Opt+<WPT-Opt<Recommend<Baseline.

 Baseline always has the highest result during all times.
 This is because that it does not consider the possible generation of congestion at the chargers after determining the target charger.
 When an EV arrives at a charger lane, there will usually be several other EVs that have arrived at the charger lane prior to its arrival and generate congestion.
 Therefore, the EV has to wait until the other congested EVs finish their recharging, which greatly increases the EV's non-charging time before recharge.
-This is also verified in Figure 9.
+This is also verified in Figure 15.
 We can see that the non-charging time of most recharges in Baseline (> 80%) is longer than 0.1 hours.
 Considering that an EV will look for a recharge whenever its SoC is below 50%, and it only takes 450 seconds to recharge 50% of the EV battery, we conclude that most EVs in Baseline are influenced by congestion.